Caragana arborescens, Siberian Pea Shrub: Planting, Growing, and Care

 Contents

-- It flowers in spring with pretty clusters of yellow pea-like flowers
+- It flowers in spring with lovely clusters of yellow pea-like flowers

-- Extremely hardy, this bush fears neither cold, nor drought, nor pollution
+- Extremely hardy, this bush fears neither cold, drought, nor pollution

-- It’s easy to maintain and perfect for difficult areas or low-maintenance gardens
+- It is easy to maintain and perfect for challenging areas or low-maintenance gardens

-- It makes an excellent bush for informal or defensive hedges in all our regions
+- It makes an excellent bush for free-form or defensive hedges in all regions

 The Caragana arborescens, also known as the Siberian pea bush or yellow acacia, is a hardy bush from the steppes of Central Asia, accustomed to extreme conditions.
-Easy to grow, it thrives even in poor soil, resisting both summer drought and severe frosts.
-With rapid growth, it forms a small tree of about 4 to 5m in all directions within a few years, depending on the variety.
+Easy to grow, it thrives even in poor soil, resisting summer drought as well as severe frosts.
+With rapid growth, it forms a small tree of about 4 to 5 m in all directions within a few years, depending on the variety.
 It stands out for its tender green deciduous foliage, light and finely divided into leaflets, and its yellow pea-like flowers that bloom in spring.
 These give way to pods containing edible peas.
-Particularly valuable in poor, compacted or degraded soils, this bush is an essential choice for challenging areas or newly landscaped gardens.
-Low-maintenance and disease-resistant, it proves indispensable in gardens with poor-quality soil, offering a reliable solution for barren and damaged ground.
+Particularly valuable in poor, compacted, or degraded soils, this bush is an essential choice for challenging areas or newly landscaped gardens.
+Low-maintenance and disease-resistant, it proves indispensable in gardens with poor-quality soil, offering a reliable solution for barren and damaged soils.
 It is ideal for informal hedges, serving as windbreaks or defensive barriers, as well as for small spaces thanks to its modest-sized varieties.
 Discover this hardy and undemanding tree, perfect for dry gardens where the soil lacks depth!

 Botanical data